 Some reports of minor rust.

-We wish it also came with a lid on the fuel bin.
+Does not come with a lid on the fuel bin.

 For many outdoor cooking enthusiasts, a hybrid grill offers the best of both worlds.
 On the one hand, you have the ease of use of a gas grill, with things like instant push-button starting and precise control.
 On the other, you have the ability to suffuse your meat, fish, and vegetables with the traditional flavor that many argue you can only get when grilling over charcoal.